-Article 6 also provides for rules governing jurisdiction that would apply when matters of the property regime of the registered partnership are not linked to proceedings on succession or the dissolution or annulment of the registered partnership (for example, when the partners want to change the property regime of their registered partnership).
-A list of connecting factors, in order of precedence, would determine the Member State whose courts have jurisdiction to deal with the proceedings concerning the property consequences of the registered partnership.
+Article 6 provides for rules governing jurisdiction that would apply when matters of the matrimonial property regime are not linked to proceedings on succession or divorce, legal separation or marriage annulment (for example, when the spouses want to change their matrimonial property regime).
+A list of connecting factors, in order of precedence, would determine the Member State whose courts have jurisdiction to deal with the proceedings on the matrimonial property regime.

-The proposed criteria include the common habitual residence of the partners, their last common habitual residence if one of them still resides there or the habitual residence of the respondent; these widely used criteria frequently coincide with the location of the partners' property.
-Another criterion is the common nationality of the partners, and the last criterion is the Member State where the registered partnership was created.
+The proposed criteria include the habitual residence of the spouses, their last habitual residence if one of them still resides there or the habitual residence of the respondent; these widely used criteria frequently coincide with the location of the spouses' property.
+A final criterion is the common nationality of the spouses.

-In such cases, in order to enhance predictability and the freedom to choose of the spouses, Article 7 would also allow the partners to agree that the courts that should deal with matters of their property regime should be the courts of the Member State whose law applies to the property consequences of the registered partnership or the courts of the Member State where the registered partnership was created.
+In such cases, in order to enhance predictability and the freedom to choose of the spouses, Article 7 would also allow the spouses to agree that the courts that should deal with matters of their property regime should be the courts of the Member State whose law applies to the matrimonial property regime or the courts of the Member State where the marriage was celebrated.

-Exceptionally, the court of a Member State that has jurisidiction may decline such jurisdiction if the national law of its Member State does not provide for the institution of registered partnership.
-In order to ensure the partners' access to justice in such cases, the partners can agree that the courts of the Member State whose law applies to the property consequences of the registered partnership or the courts of the Member State where the registered partnership was created will rule on the proceedings.
-Otherwise, the criteria laid down by Article 5 would determine the Member State whose courts should rule on the matter.
+Exceptionally, the court of a Member State that has jurisidiction may decline such jurisdiction if the national law of its Member State does not recognise the marriage in question.
+In order to ensure the spouses' access to justice in such cases, the spouses can agree that the courts of the Member State whose law applies to the matrimonial property regime or the courts of the Member State where the marriage was celebrated will rule on the proceedings.
+Otherwise, the criteria laid down by Article 6 would determine the Member State whose courts should rule on the matter.